SrisharanVS/srisharanvs.github.io/_posts/2025-03-29-wrapping-up-season-of-kde-25.md

 I’m also excited to explore new opportunities, including participating in **Google Summer of Code (GSoC)**.
 Building on my work with KDE, I aim to tackle more ambitious projects, dive deeper into open source, and continue growing as a developer.

-Thank you to the KDE community, my mentors, and everyone who encouraged me throughout this program.
+Thank you to the KDE community, my mentors, **Benson Muite** and **João Gouveia**, and everyone who encouraged me throughout this program.
 Here’s to many more adventures in open source!

 **#Open Source #KDE #SeasonOfKDE #GameDevelopment #Mancala**